fhroland/unix_v4/README.md

 # UNIX Fourth Edition (1973) - Reconstruction & Installation

-This repository provides a step-by-step guide and the necessary SIMH configuration to install and run the recently recovered "Utah" UNIX V4 tape (December 2025).
+This repository provides a step-by-step guide and **ready-to-use SIMH configuration files** to install and run the recently recovered “Utah” UNIX V4 tape (December 2025).

-### A Milestone in Computer Archeology
+### A Milestone in Computer Archaeology

-In December 2025, the international computer heritage community achieved a sensation: a long-lost magnetic tape from the **University of Utah**, dating back to 1974, was successfully read and reconstructed.
+In December 2025, the international computer heritage community achieved a major breakthrough: a long-lost magnetic tape from the **University of Utah** (~1974) was successfully read and reconstructed.
 This find represents the **Fourth Edition of UNIX (V4)**—a pivotal moment in the history of computing.

 UNIX V4 marks the historic turning point where the operating system was almost entirely rewritten in the **C programming language**.
-This transition birthed the era of portable software and laid the foundation for the modern digital world as we know it today.
+This transition ushered in the era of portable software and laid the foundation for the modern digital world as we know it today.

 This repository serves as a practical bridge to this discovery.
 It documents the path from the raw data to a running system, allowing you to set up a functional UNIX V4 in just a few steps.
 It is a unique opportunity to explore the very first C-based UNIX and study the origins of modern systems architecture.